 1) Singapore Breakfast

-When in Singapore, eat as Singaporeans.
+When in Singapore, eat as the Singaporeans do.
 A 48-hour holiday doesn’t mean you can’t sit and enjoy a good meal.
 You are going to need a lot of energy throughout the day to explore the city.
-So get started with the traditional Singapore breakfast of coffee, Kaya toast with coconut jam and a side of eggs.
+So, get started with the traditional Singapore breakfast of coffee, Kaya toast with coconut jam and a side of eggs.
+One of the best locations to find this would be at Tiong Bahru Market.

 2) Singapore Botanic Gardens

 Once you have had your fill, you can visit the Singapore Botanic Gardens which should be your first stop for the day.
 This place became operational in 1859 and is known to be one of the oldest places in Singapore.
 The vast size of this park means you have so much to see and explore.
-You can explore its rich flora and walk through a well maintained park that has become a tourist attraction since its inception.
+You can explore its rich flora and walk through a well-maintained park that has become a tourist attraction since its inception.
+One of the best travel tips is to visit this botanical location in the morning when all of the plants and flowers have freshly blossomed.

 3) Singapore ArtScience Museum

-Your next stop on this day can be Singapore’s Art Science museum which is a fully immersive installation of digital art- the kind that makes adults as excited as kids!
-Buy you ticket online before you go to save more time (book here).
+Your next stop on this day can be Singapore’s Art Science Museum which is a fully immersive installation of digital art– the kind that makes adults as excited as kids!
+Buy your ticket online before you go to save more time (book here).
+This is a national gallery of opulent artistic expression and definitely deserves a spot on your Singapore travel to-do list (book here).

 4) Helix Bridge